Chirping666/memory-pool-allocator/README.md

 # memory-pool-allocator

 A fixed-size, thread-safe memory pool allocator for Rust, supporting custom chunk sizes and efficient allocation/deallocation.
+Made mostly using a mix of generative AI tools, such as Claude and Copilot.

 ## Features
 - No_std compatible